 - What are the primary forms of therapy offered?

 - Do they treat specific addictions?

 - What amenities are available?

-- Are support groups available?
+- Are there support groups in place?

 - What are the success rates?

 - Are co-occurring disorders such as anxiety or depression addressed?

 By asking these questions, you can make a more informed decision about the treatment program that best suits your needs.

 Addiction is a tough battle, but there are resources to help young adults on their recovery journey.
 Long Island Treatment Center offers inpatient rehab facilities with experienced staff, specialized programs, and a strong support network.
 No matter the stage of addiction, we can help start the path to recovery.
 With mentors and counselors providing emotional support, young adults can make positive changes and live a healthy life.

 If you or someone you know is struggling with addiction, don’t wait any longer to get help.
 Contact Long Island Treatment Center today and let our team of professionals provide the best possible care for your recovery.
 It all starts with taking the first step, so get in touch and start making positive changes today!